iterative/cml.dev/content/docs/self-hosted-runners.md

   --idle-timeout=180
 ```

-Now your machine will be listening for workflows from your project repository.
+Now your machine will listen for jobs triggered on your repository and execute
+them locally.